 Shipping And Assembly

 When it comes to shipping and assembly, it’s a kind of good news, bad news scenario.

 We’ll look at the shipping first.
 Now, while some companies may offer free shipping, such as a popular one named after a South American river, others will charge you a small fortune to deliver it, due to the overall weight of the product.
 To that end, you may find it’s worth spending a little more on the product itself, to get it from one of those companies offering free shipping, as it will end up saving you money overall.

 Then we come to the assembly.
 Now, while it may look daunting at first glance, all of the most complex parts come pre-assembled in the box, leaving you to simply put them all together.
 They even supply a selection of Allen wrenches to help you complete the task.

 Now that we’ve got the good bit out of the way, I have to mention the two drawbacks.
-The first drawback, in that you will still need your own adjustable wrench and selection of screwdrivers to build the machine, is fairly minor.
+The first drawback is that you will still need your own adjustable wrench and selection of screwdrivers to build the machine, which is fairly minor.
 However, the fact that it will take 6-8 hours to get everything set up will likely be much more off-putting to some.

 So, all in all, things could be a lot worse on the shipping and assembly front, especially if you choose the right place to purchase it from.
 That said, make sure you’re willing to put in a full day’s graft to assemble the Revolution before you take the plunge.

 If you haven’t worked it out by now, I think the Bowflex Revolution is one of the best home gyms on the market.
-That said, I understand that, for one reason or another, it won’t be for everyone.
+That said, I understand that it won’t be for everyone for one reason or another.